productpeter/intelpilot/README.md

 ## Research Enrichment

-Top-ranked AI startups are enriched via Tabstack's `/research` SSE endpoint for deeper, verified data.
+All classified AI startups are enriched via Tabstack's `/research` SSE endpoint for deeper, verified data.

 **Pipeline:**
 1. Tabstack `/research` searches the web for the startup (asking specifically for website URL, revenue, funding, team size, users, growth)
-2. The research report (streamed via SSE) is fed to `gpt-4o-mini` to extract structured metrics
+2. The research report (streamed via SSE) is fed to `gpt-4o-mini` to extract structured metrics plus `matched_name` and `domain_status`
-3. Extracted data is stored on the entity and new signals are created
+3. **Name validation:** the `matched_name` from the research is compared to the entity name (substring match or Levenshtein ratio ≥ 0.7).
+If they don't match, the description, website, and signals are **not** overwritten (prevents contamination from similarly-named companies)
+4. **Domain status:** if the research indicates the domain is `parked`, `for_sale`, or `dead`, the entity is automatically marked as not a startup and excluded from future reports
-4. A `web_verified` flag is set — if research found real data, the entity is verified; if all metrics are null, it's unverified
+5. A `web_verified` flag is set — if research found real data (and names matched), the entity is verified; otherwise it's unverified
+6. Extracted data is stored on the entity and new signals are created (only if name matched)

 **Verification penalty:** entities that were enriched but have no web presence (no website URL, no real domain, and research found nothing) get their score reduced to 10%.

+**URL handling:** enricher can override a bad `website_url` (aggregator URL) with a proper one found during research, but won't replace a good URL.

 **Enrichment runs:**
-- Automatically (background) when a report is generated — top 15 unenriched entities
+- Automatically (background) when a report is generated — all unenriched entities
-- Manually via `POST /api/admin/enrich?limit=15`
+- Manually via `POST /api/admin/enrich?limit=N`

 Cost: ~1 Tabstack credit per `/research` call.